The Importance of Seasoning Your Corset:

 When you first unwrap your brand new steel boned corset from Orchard Corset, it’s comes fully laced in the bidirectional fashion.
 It’s important to loosen your corset completely before putting it on.
 Pull the “X’s” from the center pull loops, working your way to the top and bottom of the corset.
 The corset will be rigid, and the pins and loops at the front busk a challenge to hook the first time.
 Try attaching from the center (or second from the bottom) loop/pin first.
 Once all of your pins are securely fastened along the busk, you can begin pulling the laces.

 The first time you lace up your corset, it’s important you DON’T lace too tightly.
 Lace your corset so that it is snug.
-If you are wearing a curvier corset (like a 426 or a 411) you might find small gaps at the top and bottom edge.
-That is normal on the first lace-up.
+You should be able to easily slide several fingers to your whole hand in the top or bottom of your corset.
+Your modesty panel should just reach the other side if your corset is the correct size and shape (this is a little different depending on what size corset you need).
 The boning will take on your shape as the corset adjusts to your body.
 Trying to force the corset too quickly can damage and warp the boning-and cause you some discomfort as well.
 We have damaged corsets in photo shoots trying to get that fitted look you only achieve after breaking a corset in.

 I can say from personal experience that my corsets fit so much better after the break-in or seasoning period.
 The bottom edge really hugs and molds to my curves after about a week, whereas initially there were gaps.
 The hooks and pins just pop right into place and the laces glide easily through the grommets after just a few times of properly seasoning my corset.
-We love to hear your comments and questions-so keep them coming and don’t forget to check out our video!
+We love to hear your comments and questions-so keep them coming!